The Only Winter 2024 Fashion Trends Worth Prioritising, According to Experts

 6. KHAKI COMEBACK

 "Every season I keep my eyes peeled for the next big colour trend.
 I’m a minimalist at heart—90% of my wardrobe is black, with just a splattering of white dresses for summer—but that doesn’t mean I’m not deeply invested in the hue that everyone is going to be talking about and wearing over the coming months," says managing editor Poppy Nash.
-"For S/S 24, we saw baby blue take the helm, but for autumn/winter, a deep khaki is taking over.
+"For S/S 2024, we saw baby blue take the helm, but for winter, a deep khaki is taking over.
 Modern but still timeless and sophisticated, I love how the rich green shade can add a classy and expensive-looking tone to an otherwise simple look.

 "On the runways, we saw the colour dominate in the form of tonal dressing; Burberry, Ferragamo and Ulla Johnson showcased full khaki looks, with the outerwear and the accessories—not to mention everything in between—drenched in the olive tone.
-But if, like me, you just want to dip your toe into the trend, consider investing in a khaki blazer this autumn, or opt for shirts and tees that you can layer under some of your existing autumn/winter staples."
+But if, like me, you just want to dip your toe into the trend, consider investing in a khaki blazer this season, or opt for shirts and tees that you can layer under some of your existing winter staples."

 SHOP THE TREND: